alexpweb/Google-Data-Analyitcs-Capstone/README.md

 ## Overview
-This project is part of the Google Data Analytics Capstone through Coursera.
-It focuses on analyzing Divvy bike-share data to derive actionable insights that can help convert casual riders into annual subscribers.
-The company is fictious and it is called Cyclistic.
+This project is part of the Google Data Analytics Certificate through Coursera.
+It focuses on analyzing bike-share data to derive actionable insights that can help convert casual riders into annual subscribers.
+The company is fictious and it is called Cyclistic, data are real.

 ---